FosterParentCollege.com® (FPC)

 • Individual, self-paced courses available 24/7 on FPC:

-• Interactive and engaging, using an audiovisual multimedia learning format
+• Interactive and engaging, using an audiovisual multimedia learning format and a trauma-informed parenting approach

 • Taught by child welfare professionals, medical doctors, and psychologists who are acknowledged as leaders in their fields